 Others consider alcoholism an indication of a suicidal personality.
-It has been suggested that alcoholism is actually a form of suicide, a mode of self-destruction differing from an overt suicide attempt in that it is slow and uncenscious (81).
+It has been suggested that alcoholism is actually a form of suicide, a mode of self-destruction differing from an overt suicide attempt in that it is slow and unconscious (81).
 Most agree, however, that alcoholism often involves deteriorations of important social relationships, leading to social disintegration, anomie, and other apparently important precipitants of suicide.
 Using this causal hypothesis, researchers are attempting to establish whether alcoholism preceded, coincided with, or followed the depression, hopelessness, and accumulating troubles thought to occasion the suicidal act (56, 96).

-Alcoholics are far more likely to attempt and commit suicide while drinking treas and alsoholics.
-In several studies of attempted and completed suicide, from 42 percent to 100 percent of the alcoholics had been drinking (2, 148), in contrast to only 8 to 38 percent of the nonalcoholics (96).
+Alcoholics are far more likely to attempt and contait science white drinking the model and completed suicide, from 42 percent to 100 percent of the alcoholics had been drinking /2, 148), in contrast to only 8 to 38 percent of the nonalcoholics (96).
 The explanations for this phenomenon vary.
 Some theorists believe that intoxication, per se, may be a factor leading to suicide attempts more often among alcoholics than nonalcoholics.